About Us

 Members of the Project Committee do not receive a remuneration from the Foundation for their activities.

-Report on Activities 2021
+Report on Activities 2022

 BOARD

 Website (horizonfoundation.nl).
-The content of the website is regularly updated.
+The content of this website is regularly updated.
 Project proposals, final & progress reports on projects and various documents governing the activities and organization of the foundation are available to the members of the Project Committee in a password protected section of the website.

 FIELD TRIPS